interkosmos/fortran-lua53/README.md

 # pkg install lang/lua53
 ```

-Execute `make` with (optional) parameters to build the interfaces:
+Use [xmake](https://github.com/xmake-io/xmake) to build the fortran-lua53:

 ```
-$ make FC=gfortran9 PREFIX=/usr/local
+$ xmake
 ```

-This will output the object file `lua.o` for linking.
-Variables are imported
-from file `Makefile.inc`.
-Link your Fortran applications with `-llua-5.3` to
+Link your Fortran applications with `-llua-5.3`.
-access Lua 5.3.

 ## Example
 The following basic example shows how to call the Lua function `hello()` in